ElsevierSoftwareX/SOFTX_2020_155/README-cmake.txt

 Building daqd via cmake.
 You will need cmake >= 3.0.
 The build has been tested with cmake 3.0.2, 3.7.2, 3.9.2.

+0. Make sure your PKG_CONFIG_PATH is set right, most packages are discovered via pkg-config
 1. create a build directory
 2. change directory to the build directory
 3. Make sure that there are package config files available for framecpp & EPICS